-This pattern of human capital investment emphasises how Hajnal's European Marriage Pattern might have been conducive to economic growth in the case of England: not because all English families universally strove to limit births, but because those classes that invested comparatively little in growth-promoting education were more inclined to engage in birth restricting practises.
+This middle-class pattern of human capital investment emphasises that the European Marriage Pattern was conducive to economic growth in England not because all English families universally strove to limit births, but because those classes that invested comparatively little in growth-promoting education were more inclined to engage in birth restricting practices.
 In the English case, the survival of the richest was therefore not a growth-promoting strategy: the survival of the middle-classes was.